-In other words, using fading helps you transition from crazy-worried parent to a calmer, more level-headed version of yourself who can handle this crazy, sleep-deprived situation with ease and grace.
+In other words, using fading helps you transition from a crazy-worried parent to a calmer, more level-headed version of yourself who can handle this crazy, sleep-deprived situation with ease and grace.

 In our situation, I didn’t fall in love with the fading technique until our kids became toddlers.
 However, it’s become a great transitionary sleep training method – that also has taught me a lot about parenting.
-It’s now one of my favorite and go-to methods for all of our kids because it just works – and it works in pretty much every situation we’ve tried it.
+It’s now one of my favorite and go-to methods for all of our kids because it just works – and it works in pretty much every situation we’ve tried.